Skip to Main Content

 However, a variety of treatments are available, depending on the cause of the nodule.
 For example:

-- Draining.
+• Draining.
 A person whose thyroid nodules are fluid-filled cysts may have the fluid drained by a needle.

-If part or all of the thyroid is destroyed or surgically removed, patients will need to take a medication called levothyroxine for the rest of their lives.
+If part or all of the thyroid is destroyed or surgically removed, patients could need to take a medication called levothyroxine for the rest of their lives.
 The drug is a synthetic form of thyroid hormone, which should help the body function properly in the absence of a thyroid gland.

 What is the outlook for people with a thyroid nodule?

 People who have thyroid nodules can manage their health well.
 Most thyroid nodules are benign (not cancerous).
 Even thyroid nodules that turn out to be thyroid cancer typically are treatable.
-Over 90% of people (and almost 100% of young people) with thyroid cancer survive 5 or more years after diagnosis.
+Over 90% of people (and almost 100% of young people) with thyroid cancer survive five or more years after diagnosis.

 What makes Yale unique in its approach to thyroid nodules?